KadAMRN/carla-imitation-learning/README.md

 $ python data_collection_no_map_data.py --folder desired/data/saving/folder/

-#### Model training :
+#### Model training and testing :

 for this task we use the Xception, since we are using pytorch instead of tensorflow for Cuda compatibility reasons we used the Xception model converted to the torch format from the following repository :

 https://github.com/tstandley/Xception-PyTorch/blob/master/xception.py

-which should be downloaded and put in your carla folder in order to import it to our python code file
+which should be downloaded and put in your carla folder in order to import it to our python code file.

+Now to run the training and testing program, please use the following command :

+$ python Train_test_torch.py --file your/path/and/file_name.pt

+#### Model loading and prediction :